 Use a clean damp rag to do it.
 After wiping it off, check if all the coating is gone.
 If you have leftovers on the surface, apply more mineral spirit and wipe again.

 When satisfied with the result, you can move on to the next step.

 5. Clean The Surface With Warm Soapy Water

 You have to clean the surface with warm soapy water to remove the residue of the mineral spirit.
 If you don’t, the next coating won’t still well over that surface.

 To clean it, mix detergent with warm water and use the mixture to clean the surface.

 If you are working on a porous surface, soak a rag in warm soapy water and wipe the surface with the rag.
 If you are working on a hard surface like concrete, you can wash the surface with soapy water and a scrubbing brush.

 Related Read: Does Nail Polish Remover Dissolve Paint?

-To remove paint from concrete, pour mineral spirit directly on the paint and leave it till you notice changes in the paint.
+- Pour the mineral spirits directly on the surface and leave it until you notice changes in the coating.